AviSoori1x/creative_evals/scene_generator.md

 {
-  "1342": "The Project Gutenberg eBook of Pride and Prejudice, by Jane Austen...", "1661": "The Project Gutenberg eBook of The Adventures of Sherlock Holmes...", "345": "The Project Gutenberg eBook of Dracula, by Bram Stoker..."
+  "1342": "The Project Gutenberg eBook of Pride and Prejudice, by Jane Austen...", "1661": "The Project Gutenberg eBook of The Adventures of Sherlock Holmes...", "844": "The Project Gutenberg eBook of The Importance of Being Earnest...", "1524": "The Project Gutenberg eBook of Hamlet, by William Shakespeare..."
 }
 ```

 **Notes**:
 - Keys are Gutenberg book IDs (as strings or integers)
 - Values are full book text
-- Must match IDs in `BOOK_METADATA` dictionary
+- Must match IDs in `BOOK_METADATA` dictionary (or add new entries)

 ### Output: scenes.json